junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 : A Verifier which acts as a Main Verifier to receive Composite Evidence from a Composite Attester.
 Also referred to as LV in the document.

+Component Verifier:
+: A Verifier which is responsible for the Verification of one single component or a layer.
+Also referred to as CV in the document.

 Partial Attestation Results:
 : Attestation Results produced by a Component Verifier, specific to one Component Attester.